andrei-pascanean/game-hunter/README.md

 Before we go into things that are too complicated, let's just focus on delivering a simple answer.
 Like using current leaderboard ranking, recent form and historical rivalries.

-# Features Backlog
+# Active Backlog

-## Unsupervised learning
+- All European leagues
+    - Each league gets its own page
+    - A page where you can compare all games across all leagues
+- More info about why each game was selected
+- A text summary on the landing page with the top-3 European leagues wide
+    - We should be answering the question 'what game should I watch this week?'
+- Continental UEFA leagues
+  - Can be based off european ELO rating?

+# Future Next Steps

-This can also be framed as an unsupervised learning problem, where descriptive statistics of each game can be used by a clustering algorithm to identify 'groups' of games.
+- **Unsupervised Learning**: This can also be framed as an unsupervised learning problem, where descriptive statistics of each game can be used by a clustering algorithm to identify 'groups' of games.
 Ideally you would start with 2 groups that you hope the model learns as 'interesting' and 'not interesting'.

-## Supervised Learning
-To make this a supervised learning problem, you need a target variable.
+- **Supervised Learning**: To make this a supervised learning problem, you need a target variable.
 The way to find a target is by taking your end-goal and using it as a KPI that is estimated through other metrics.
 In our example how 'interesting' a game is can be partially measured by interest after the game.
 A proxy for this would be number of views on a highlights reel.
 Maybe viewership during a game would also work, as it allows you to find the natural most-viewed games by people who are non-neutral.